tomcritchlow/tomcritchlow.github.io/_posts/2024-02-16-narrative-strategy.md

 ✎ᝰ

 Perhaps one day I'll capture the essence of narrative strategy in something more tangible and concrete.
 The irony is not lost on me.

-✎ᝰ

-How do you use narratives as tools, texture and thinking in your consulting work?